 There’s so much bad news these days that it can be hard to focus on the good stuff.
 The global trend toward clean energy is, however, one recent trend worth celebrating.
-So, being a bit of an energy nerd, I thought I’d delve into some of the details.
+So, being a bit of an energy nerd, I thought I’d delve into some of the details, focusing on the exponential growth in renewable energy, or at least electricity.

 How’s Kurzweil’s Solar Prediction Faring?